OPEN TO: All Interested Candidates

 Only short listed candidates will be contacted.

-The Public Service Commission invites applications from suitably qualified serving officers to fill two vacant positions of Managemen...
+The Civil Service Commission invites applications from suitably qualified Zambian nationals to fill the position of Director – Human R...

-The Public Service Commission invites applications from suitably qualified serving officers to fillvacant positions of Assistant Dire...
+CSC/53/1/53 The Civil Service Commission invites applications from suitably qualified Zambian nationals to fill the position of Dire...